 Three major types of defects could lead to a severe accident.
 Manufacturers are supposed to ensure they provide their consumers with quality products that don’t contain dangerous defects that could cause injuries.
 If they make a mistake during the manufacturing process, it could result in a faulty part that doesn’t work as intended.
 When a motorcycle’s system malfunctions, the rider could suffer severe injuries or death in an accident.

 Manufacturing defects involve an error that occurs while manufacturing the bike or part.
 There are manufacturing controls and quality assurance procedures in place to prevent defects from happening.
-If a dangerous product leaves the warehouse, the manufacturer could be liable for the resulting injuries.
+The manufacturer could be liable for the resulting injuries if a dangerous product leaves the warehouse.

 Design defects result from a design flaw that creates a risk to someone who uses the product.
 The company could be at fault for a motorcycle accident if: